Overview

 |---|---|

-| P0 — observability | One OTel trace per run.
+| Observability | One OTel trace per run.
 Every LLM call, tool call, agent invocation, sandbox exec, and checkpoint round-trip is a span carrying entorin.run_id, entorin.principal_id, tokens, cost. |

-| P1 — frameworks over-abstracted | The bare-loop reference shows that entorin itself never asks you to subclass anything or build a DAG.
+| Framework lock-in | The bare-loop reference shows that entorin itself never asks you to subclass anything or build a DAG.
 A 50-line Python while loop inherits the full harness. |

-| P7 — testing / evals weak | Saved traces are the regression substrate. entorin.replay ships a TraceRecorder and a small set of invariant checks (assert_calls_paired, assert_run_lifecycle, assert_budget_within_cap). |
+| Testing & evals | Saved traces become regression fixtures. entorin.replay ships a TraceRecorder and a small set of invariant checks (assert_calls_paired, assert_run_lifecycle, assert_budget_within_cap). |

 Install